dbbs-lab/bsb-core/README.md

 ```

 Advanced users looking to control install an unconventional combination of plugins might
-be better of installing just this package, and the desired plugins:
+be better off installing just this package, and the desired plugins:

 ```
 pip install "bsb-core"